brunorijsman/openssl-qkd/doc/implementing-qkd-in-openssl.md

 #### Approach 2: Introducing QKD as a new first-class key exchange protocol.

 As a result of how engines are implemented in OpenSSL (see the description above), OpenSSL engines have their limitations.
-They can only be used to accelerate a pre-determined set of operations in existing algorithms.
+They can only be used to accelerate a pre-determined set of operations in existing crypto algorithms.
 They cannot be used to introduce, for example, a completely new key exchange algorithms such as QKD.

-We got away with introducing QKD support without changing the OpenSSL source code because we "hacked" the Diffie-Hellman engine.
+We got away with introducing QKD support without changing the OpenSSL source code by "hacking" the Diffie-Hellman engine as summarized above.
+Admittedly, this is not the proper way to implement QKD.
+The resulting code is ugly and fragile (see the [challenges section](encountered-challenges-and-their-solutions) below for more details)).
+The proper thing to do would have been to change the OpenSSL code to introduce QKD as a first-class abstraction in OpenSSL.
+We would still need an engine (for QKD, not for "fake" Diffie-Hellman) because the QKD provider is typically some external device reached through the ETSI API.

+Who knows, maybe sometime in the future in some remote South-America town, I will find myself with some spare time on my hands, do a "proper" implementation, and update this repository and report accordingly.

 ## Hacking the OpenSSL Diffie-Hellman engine to add QKD.